Tigers vs. Angels Player Props Betting Odds

-Shohei Ohtani and Spencer Torkelson are two of the top players with prop bets available when the Los Angeles Angels and the Detroit Tigers play at Comerica Park on Wednesday (at 6:40 PM ET).
+Player prop bet odds for Spencer Torkelson and others are available when the Los Angeles Angels visit the Detroit Tigers at Comerica Park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!